jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/dupe-builds.md

   * Cooking isn't high demand, so Gastrophobia's a perfectly fine negative.
   * Scaredy-cat is fine in small numbers as well - even a single Dupe can take on a Hatch just fine.
 * Problematic negatives:
-  * There are ones that block digging and construction, which I do not recommend for your initial crew.
+  * The main traits to avoid are *Bottomless Stomach* and Mouth *Breather* - these cause your Dupes to eat too much food or breathe far more oxygen than others, affecting your most critical resources.
-  * Loud Sleepers will need a cot separate from where other dupes might sleep - this can easily disrupt your base layout and cause issues with planning as you learn.
+  * Loud Sleepers will need a cot separate from where other dupes might sleep - this can easily disrupt your base layout and cause issues with base layout planning as you learn.
-  * Small Bladder seems innocuous, but that Dupe's going to need a lot more breaks and will likely be less useful - and their waste will take increase your overall workload a bit.
+  * Small Bladder seems innocuous, but that Dupe's going to need a lot more breaks (and thus, more time wasted running and their waste will increase your overall workload and/or water consumption (once handled with plumbing) a bit.
+* Situational negatives:
-  * Flatulent disrupts any dupes whenever it triggers, which can disrupt their work.
+  * Flatulent disrupts any nearby dupes whenever it triggers, which can disrupt their work.
 It also easily messes with any gas management setup you may be going for.
+On the other hand, they _do_ produce small amounts of natural gas.
   * Narcoleptic is a bad negative to take for any supply-oriented (high Athletic + Strength) dupe; they'll forget whatever item they were delivering when they take their nap.
+  * There are ones that block digging and construction, which I do not recommend for your initial crew, but are easily survivable if the other Dupes are strong in the blocked skill.
+Once the game is underway, this is generally no longer a concern.

 # Dupe Builds

 As of the Occupational Update, Dupes may now specialize through job training.
 Furthermore, the Ranching Upgrade Mark 1 has given us the priority system, allowing each Dupe to have a specialized set of priorities - this makes creating Dupe builds far more viable than it was before!
 Thinking about Dupe specialization when picking a Dupe will help ensure you keep a well-balanced workforce for your base!

 Note that, in general, you should avoid racing a Dupe through their Job skill tree - carefully note how enhanced Jobs will affect expectations and feel free to stop progressing to prevent stress buildup across your base until you can manage it well.
+You have a lot of time before most of the high-end jobs become necessary - there's generally more than enough time for job training.

 Here is a list of some useful builds to keep in mind when picking a Dupe: